MrMisterGabe/Horiseon-Website-Refactoring/README.md

 # Horiseon-Website-Refactoring

+I was tasked with
+## General Changes

+Added missing "search-engine-optimization" class so link would direct to appropriate section

+Added placeholder link to Horiseon in header so future pages can link back to the main page when implemented

 ## HTML Accessibilty Changes

 Changes made to make website more accessible to users with assistive technologies ie screen readers